 We offer a wide ranging celebration of music of all forms, from the Choice music partnership and the 2FM Rising initiative, the 2FM Studio 8 sessions, and Other Voices, all of which support and promote new young Irish acts.
 We provide support for traditional music through Ceili House on Radio 1 and the recently launched Irish Folk Awards, and for classical music through Lyric FM, and the RTÉ National Symphony Orchestra’s Music in the Classroom initiative, to name just a few.

-We support discussion and debate, whether that is on any one of our radio service which reach more than 2 million listeners each week, with audience participation programmes such as "Liveline" with Joe Duffy or "Claire Byrne Live", or the topical discussions that feature on flagship entertainment programmes such as "The Late Late Show".
+We support discussion and debate, whether that is on any one of our radio services, which reach more than 2 million listeners each week, with audience participation programmes such as "Liveline" with Joe Duffy or "Claire Byrne Live", or the topical discussions that feature on flagship entertainment programmes such as "The Late Late Show".
 All of these programmes elevate awareness and engagement on the topics that matter most to Irish audiences every day.
 Beyond these, RTÉ provides many more moments of entertainment, celebration, revelation and reflection.

 It is fair to say that aforementioned represents good value for 44 cent a day per household, especially in comparison with the subscription costs to other media services, none of which offers anywhere near this level of Irish perspective or output.
 In terms of value, it is also useful to compare RTÉ's spend and services with other international public service media providers.
 In terms of our nearest counterpart, BBC 1 costs were £1.106 billion and BBC 2 costs were £381 million, consuming the bulk of the £1.678 billion spent by BBC on its television output in 2018.
 All of RTÉ's services are delivered for less than the BBC spends on its secondary television channel.
 The total revenue available to the Norwegian public service media provider NRK is €600 million while the Finnish public broadcasting service YLE revenue in 2018 was €475 million.
 RTÉ is providing a public service offering of equivalence with much less revenue.
 There is no doubt that national media services are struggling with the haemorrhaging of commercial income to the large-scale digital players in particular.
 This should be a matter of concern for all of us.
 It is a false comparison to perceive RTÉ as being exempt from that struggle or well-off by comparison.
 Our remit is different, our responsibilities are greater, and our costs reflect that.